 BS.
 It’s very fun to use TRX with kids.
 However, safety and expectations are extremely important to consider.
 I’m a PE teacher and have had a lot of experience working with children and understanding what is developmentally appropriate for different ages.
-I’ve had 2 year olds join in on a class with their dads, but know that they should only swing a little holding on to the handles.
-I’ve had an 8 year old gymnast do some incredibly difficult moves with grace and power.
-I’ve also had a 12 year old competitive swimmer struggle to keep correct form.
+I’ve had 2-year-olds join in on a class with their dads, but know that they should only swing a little holding on to the handles.
+I’ve had an 8-year-old gymnast do some incredibly difficult moves with grace and power.
+I’ve also had a 12-year-old competitive swimmer struggle to keep correct form.

 I’ve also used both products with preteens who have diagnosed weak core strength.
 They had completed their prescribed physical therapy but hadn’t developed the strength needed for their sports of choice.

-With all this in mind, I over emphasize with children who I work with that any exercise can be fun and safe.
+With all this in mind, I overemphasize with children who I work with that any exercise can be fun and safe.
 It’s critical that they focus and be safe when using TRX (and any exercise equipment).
 Frankly, I don’t tolerate any goofing around from any of my clients when exercising, especially with the TRX products.

 JC.
 Who do you feel the TRX would be best for?

 JC.
-Anyone you feel the TRX may not be right for?
+Anyone, you feel the TRX may not be right for?

 BS.
 I’ve found TRX suspension trainer isn’t a fit with clients who have shoulder issues, who are excessively obese or have major balance problems.
 Most every TRX move uses shoulders, so I stay away from TRX for those clients.

 Since TRX uses body weight for most of the resistance/strength movements, those who are overweight have a lot more pounds to lift.
 And…if the client is overweight, they typically have less strength in the first place.
-Clients who have major balance issues tend to struggle placing their body in the typical angles/stances used with the TRX suspension trainer.
+Clients who have major balance issues tend to struggle to place their body in the typical angles/stances used with the TRX suspension trainer.